No. 01-1447

 been able to enroll a critical mass.
 (R-333, Lempert TR149-50, JA-7545-46.)
 This

 range was not included in subsequent drafts of the Policy.
-5/ (Id., JA-7545-46.)
+5/ (Id., JA-7545-46.)7.
+There are no disputed questions of material fact concerning the

+educational benefits of diversity.
 The Law School has presented solid expert

 evidence regarding the substantial benefits that flow from a student body that is